 During the second quarter of fiscal year 2024, as a result of reduced earnings forecasts associated with the business acquired from Sierra Wireless and current macroeconomic conditions, including a rising interest rate environment, the Company performed an interim impairment test using a quantitative assessment of the reporting units related to the Sierra Wireless Acquisition (specifically, the IoT Connected Services, IoT Systems-Modules and IoT Systems-Routers reporting units).
-The interim impairment test resulted in \$279.6 million of total pre-tax non-cash goodwill impairment charges recorded during the second quarter of fiscal year 2024 in the Statements of Operations, consisting of \$69.0 million of goodwill impairment for the IoT Connected Services reporting unit, \$109.9 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$100.7 million goodwill impairment for the IoT Systems-Routers reporting unit and \$100.7 million goodwill impairment for the IoT Systems-Modules reporting unit and \$100.7 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$100.7 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$100.7 million of goodwill impairment for the IoT Systems-Modules reporting unit, \$0.2 million of goodwill impairment for the IoT Systems-Routers reporting unit and \$0.5 million of goodwill impairment for the IoT Systems-Routers reporting unit.
+The interim impairment test resulted in \$279.6 million of total pre-tax non-cash goodwill impairment charges recorded during the second quarter of fiscal year 2024 in the Statements of Operations, consisting of \$69.0 million of goodwill impairment for the IoT Connected Services reporting unit, \$109.9 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$100.7 million goodwill impairment for the IoT Systems-Routers reporting unit.
+During the third quarter of fiscal year 2024, the Company recorded an additional \$2.3 million of total pre-tax non-cash goodwill impairment charges resulting from the finalization of the measurement period adjustments, consisting of \$1.6 million of goodwill impairment for the IoT Connected Services reporting unit, \$0.2 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$0.5 million of goodwill impairment for the IoT Systems-Routers reporting unit.
 The fair values of these reporting units were determined based on a discounted cash flow model (an income approach) and earnings multiples (a market approach).
-Significant inputs to the reporting unit fair value measurements are classified as Level 3 in the fair value hierarchy because they involve significant unobservable inputs.
+Significant inputs to the reporting unit fair value measurements included forecasted cash flows, discount rates, terminal growth rates and earnings multiples, which were determined by management estimates and assumptions.
+The reporting unit fair value measurements are classified as Level 3 in the fair value hierarchy because they involve significant unobservable inputs.